v0.1.0

 from incerto.calibration import TemperatureScaling, ece_score

-# Post-hoc calibration on validation set
+# Fit temperature scaling on validation set

 calibrator = TemperatureScaling()